gmngmstr/CSELv2/README.md

 ## How to install without git
 1. To install the scoring engine extrct the folder to the desktop of the linux image
-2. In a terminal cd to the folder and type sudo `sudo ./install.sh` This will install any missing programs needed to run the configurator and start the configurator **Note** only run `./install.sh` once to install the missing programs.
+2. In a terminal cd to the folder and type sudo `sudo ./install.sh` This will install any missing programs needed to run the configurator and start the configurator.
+**Note:** only run `./install.sh` once to install the missing programs.
 The configurator will automatically run it when you click `Write to Config`.
 3. The settings can be saved and loaded using the respective buttons
 4. To edit the configuration of the scoring engine type `sudo python configurator.py` in the terminal This will launch the GUI for configuring the scoring settings